 How to apply

-You can request food safety clearance using the Trade Single Window or by filling out a food safety clearance application form.
+You can request food safety clearance using the Trade Single Window.

 Trade Single Window